knpuniversity/oo/knpu/episode3/override.md

 behave differently.

-So far `RebelShip` and `Ship` have all the same stuff except for the one extra method I have on `RebelShip` that I'm not using yet.
+So far `RebelShip` and `Ship` have all the same stuff except for the one extra method I have on `RebelShip` that I'm not using.

 If we go back and refresh, everything still works perfectly!
 Now, technically I'm fairly certain that two of these are `RebelShip` objects and two are `Ship` objects but we can't really tell right now.
 Clearly we need to add identifiers so we know who to cheer on.

-To do this, start with `public function getType()` to our `Ship` and return a description, like 'Empire'.
+To do this, start by adding `public function getType()` to our `Ship` and return a description, like 'Empire'.
 Since we added that to `Ship`,  we can call `getType` on both `Ship` and `RebelShip`.

-Now back in `index.php` towards the bottom add a new column for this called `Type` and `<? php echo $ship->getType(); ?>`.
-Back to the browser and refresh and everything has joined to fight for the Empire!
+Back in `index.php` towards the bottom add a new column for this called `Type` and `echo $ship->getType();`.
+Back to the browser and refresh.
+Everything has joined to fight for the Empire!
 Which makes sense.
+Both ship classes use this same method.

 Time for the next really powerful thing with inheritance.
 In addition to adding methods to a sub class like `RebelShip` you can override methods.
 Copy the `getType` from `Ship` and paste it into `RebelShip` and change what it returns to 'Rebel'.

-`RebelShip` copies all of the entire blue print of `Ship` but it can replace any of those pieces.
-When we refresh now, we have 2 'Rebel' ships in addition to our two 'Empire' ships.
+`RebelShip` copies the entire blue print of `Ship` but it can replace any of those pieces.
+When we refresh now, we have two 'Rebel' ships in addition to our two 'Empire' ships.
 Excellent!

 A key part of this is that the parent `getType` class is never called for all rebel ship objects it is completely replaced.
-If I echo 'Parent Function' inside of `getType` in the `Ship` class and refresh to see our ugly text echoing for the Empire ships and not the Rebel ships.
+If I echo 'Parent Function' inside of `getType` in the `Ship` class and refresh, we see our ugly text echoing for the Empire ships and not the Rebel ships.
 This is thanks to our parent function not being called in `RebelShip`.

-On to more methods, another one on `Ship` is `isFunctional` which we setup to have a 30% chance of a ship being broken down, which is what our cute cloud here indicates.
+On to more methods, another one on `Ship` is `isFunctional` which we setup to have a 30% chance of a ship being broken, which is what our cute cloud here indicates.
 But, we all know that the Rebels are really scrappy and they don't have the luxury of letting their ships get broken.
 Even if they are kinda broken they still fly and make it work.
 Which is just one more reason why the rebels are awesome.